How to optimize your documentation for LLMs, AI agents, and chatbots

 # Glossary

-A unique identifier string used to authenticate requests to the Acme API.
+A unique string used to authenticate requests to the Acme API.
+API keys are

-API keys are account-specific and should be kept secure.
-Each account can
+account-specific and should be kept secret.
+Each account can hold multiple

 Related: Authentication, Bearer Token

-A temporary access token included in the Authorization header of API requests.
+A temporary access token sent in the Authorization header.
+Format:

-Format: `Authorization: Bearer <token>`.
-Bearer tokens expire after 24 hours
+`Authorization: Bearer <token>`.
+Bearer tokens expire after 24 hours and are

-- To access the API, you need credentials from your account dashboard.
+- To access the API, you need credentials from your dashboard.

 - These credentials authenticate your application with our service.

-- The authentication token should be included in request headers.
+- The authentication token goes in request headers.

-+ To access the API, you need an API key from your account dashboard.
++ To access the API, you need an API key from your dashboard.

 + This API key authenticates your application with the Acme API.